 Choose a unique, simple name (50 char max) which hints at what your app does or use your company name.
 Avoid generic terms or names which are too similar to existing apps.

-Use the Short Description to summarize the value of your app in greater detail.
+Use the Short Description to provide information about your business’s core purpose for customers and explain what your app does in a nutshell.
 Highlight features or typical use cases of your app.
 Short descriptions should be 1-2 sentences (max 150 char), and can be updated when submitting new versions.

 Long Descriptions can commonly cause an app submission to be denied if it lacks sufficient information about app functionality.
 Long Descriptions can be updated when a new version of the app is submitted.